Bespokeword – why is so much rubber rubbish?

 So after going on an even longer rant than most ‘what tire’ forum threads, what’s the answer?
 Especially when the few tires we actually seem to want are so rare and hard to track down these days.
 Well it’s simple really, suck up all your compound complaints, diaper wetting over damping characteristics and worrying about widths and casing types.
 Just use whatever tires you have to the best of their ability.
 In truth they’re probably not that bad, we’ve just become total princesses who are convinced we can tell the brand and freshness of the pea from twelve mattresses deep.
 Swap them end to end as they wear, run them backwards if you want (that used to work great with Schwalbe), run them softer if they’re stiff, harder if they’re fragile and if you really want to feel pro, cut them into fun shapes if you have to.
 Or at a basic level, maybe just check the tire pressure yourself, rather than assuming the shop set it right and it hasn’t leaked at all since you dropped 8k on it at the local shop and pedaled off rimming out on every root.

 But above all, as I found out recently when a Maxxis gravel tire started blowing off my front rim with 80 miles left to ride (remember that * from earlier, that’s because I’ve never rated Maxxis gravel or especially road tires) whatever tire you can find is far better than no tire at all.
-So when the next person asks me what the best gravel tire is, I will confidently tell them it’s a second hand steel bead, non tubeless Sri Lankan made DSI from Daryl at Burnham Cycles
+So when the next person asks me what the best gravel tire is, I will confidently tell them it’s a second hand steel bead, non tubeless Sri Lankan made DSI from Daryl at Burnham Cycles.

-Guy has been working on Bike Perfect since we launched in 2019.
-Hatched in Yorkshire he's been hardened by riding round it in all weathers since he was a kid.
-He spent a few years working in bike shops and warehouses before starting writing and testing for bike mags in 1996.
+Guy Kesteven has been working on Bike Perfect since its launch in 2019.
+He started writing and testing for bike mags in 1996.
 Since then he’s written several million words about several thousand test bikes and a ridiculous amount of riding gear.
-To make sure he rarely sleeps and to fund his custom tandem habit, he’s also penned a handful of bike-related books and talks to a GoPro for YouTube, too.
+He’s also penned a handful of bike-related books and he reviews MTBs over on YouTube.

-Current rides: Cervelo ZFS-5, Forbidden Druid V2, Specialized Chisel, custom Nicolai enduro tandem, Landescape/Swallow custom gravel tandem
+Current rides: Cervelo ZFS-5, Specialized Chisel, custom Nicolai enduro tandem, Landescape/Swallow custom gravel tandem

 Height: 180cm